The Ultimate Mega Guide to Speeding Up WordPress

 Concatenation and minification usually go hand-in-hand.
 Once you’ve made your final files it’s high-time to make them as small as possible.
 After all, your browser doesn’t need all your nice comments, spaces, line breaks, indentations – it is perfectly happy with a mass of unreadable code.

-This will increase the apparent speed of the website.
+When activated, this will increase the apparent speed of the website.
 It doesn’t decrease requests or file sizes but it does make sure essential content is loaded first.
 In addition, if a script gets stuck it doesn’t prevent the content from being loaded.

 Other content can also be prioritized, just like placing scripts in the footer.
 If your sidebar contains related info and non-essential content (like it probably should) you could make sure it is loaded later than the main content.